2i2c-org/infrastructure/docs/howto/features/buckets.md

    }
    ```

+6. **Who**: 2i2c Engineering Team

-4. Apply the terraform config, and test out if s3 bucket access works on the hub!
+   Apply the terraform config, and test out if s3 bucket access works on the hub!
+   If `s3:ListBucket` is among the granted permissions, you can test by running
+   `aws s3 ls s3://<bucket-name>`.
+If it is *not* among the granted permissions,
+   you need to ask the community for the full path of an object, so you can try to
+   check for access with `aws s3 cp s3://<object-path> temp`, and seeing if it
+   copied the object to `temp`